Our platform uses a detailed user rights management approach, allowing you to control who can see and do certain things on the platform.

 - Define team-specific access rights

-You can assign the super admin role in Leapsome by navigating to settings > 'users & teams' find the user you would like to give admin or super admin rights and click 'edit' next to their name.
-In the window that opens you will find the option super admin, admin, or user.
-Select the role which you would like to assign and remember to click on 'Update user settings'.
-The user might have to log out and into Leapsome to gain the new access rights.
+You can assign the super-admin role in Leapsome by navigating to 'Company' → 'Employees' finding the user you would like to give admin or super-admin rights, and clicking 'Edit' next to their name.
+In the page that opens, click on the tab 'Role' and you will see the field 'Primary role' where you can make an employee a super-admin, admin, or a normal employee; Remember to click 'Save'.
+The user might have to log out and log back into Leapsome to gain the new access rights.

 Administrators ('Admins')